-GARDEN JUDGING Introduced Cultivars & Seedlings of Novelty & Space Age Iris
+Introduced Cultivars & Seedlings of Novelty & Space Age Iris

 The Rule of Thumb is: The better the flower, the better the novelty.
-While a novelty iris flower may not look exactly like a traditional form, it should still be a beautiful flower.
+While a novelty iris flower may not look exactly like a traditional form, it still should be a beautiful flower.

 The appropriate chapter in the Handbook for Judges should be used for judging novelty iris in the garden.
-For example, use the tall bearded chapter when the novelty iris is a tall bearded iris.
+For example, follow the guidelines in "Chapter 9: Tall Bearded Iris" when the novelty iris being judged is a tall bearded iris.
 The judge will have to exercise an independent judgment on specific points, particularly form and distinctiveness.
 Improved and innovative flowers, bud count, stalks, and plants are to be stressed as with all garden judging.